-For example, when we're tired everything feels worse - whether that's physical pain or mental challenges.
+For example, when we're tired everything feels worse.
 Getting enough sleep is the cornerstone to good health.
-Yet it can be challenging to get teens into bed when there's so many other, more exciting, things they want to do.

 Likewise, what they're eating and drinking will affect their mood.
-A varied diet will ensure they're getting a full range of the nutrients they need, but in some cases that can be easier said than done, especially when convenient snacks lean towards unhealthy choices.
+A varied diet will ensure they're getting the full range of nutrients they need, so watch out for convenient snacks that are often unhealthy.

 Are they drinking enough water or are they tucking into fizzy alternatives?

-It's not just a question of all the sugars in pop, calorie-free options are filled with nasties and shouldn't be drunk regularly - though fine to have as an occasional treat.
+It's not just a question of all the sugars in pop, calorie-free options are filled with nasties and shouldn't be drunk regularly though fine to have